KseniiaPrytkova/adopt-them/README.md

     animationDuration = 2000,
     options
 }) => {
-    // Access the hasAnimatedItems object and setHasAnimated function from AppContext const { hasAnimatedItems, setHasAnimated } = useContext(AppContext);
+    // Access the hasAnimatedItems object and setHasAnimatedItems function from AppContext const { hasAnimatedItems, setHasAnimatedItems } = useContext(AppContext);
     const [animated, setAnimated] = useState(false);
     const [node, setNode] = useState(null);
     const observer = useRef(null);

     useEffect(() => {
         if (node) {
-            // If the element has already been animated, remove the animation class if (hasAnimatedItems[node.id] && !animated) {
+            // If the element has already been animated and is already in the hasAnimatedItems object, remove the animation class if (hasAnimatedItems[node.id] && !animated) {
                 node.classList.remove(`animate-${animationName}`);
                 return;